DataDog/integrations-core/torchserve/README.md

 ### Prerequisites

 The TorchServe check collects TorchServe's metrics and performance data using three different endpoints:
-   - The [Inference API][14] to collect the overall health status of your TorchServe instance,
+   - The [Inference API][14] to collect the overall health status of your TorchServe instance.
-   - The [Management API][13] to collect metrics on the various models you are running,
+   - The [Management API][13] to collect metrics on the various models you are running.
    - The [OpenMetrics endpoint][15] exposed by TorchServe.

 You can configure these endpoints using the `config.properties` file, as described in [the TorchServe documentation][10].
 For example: